905timur/Reddit-Content-Cleaner/README.md

 ## Features

-### Note for users with two-factor authentication enabled on their reddit account.
+### Note for users with two-factor authentication enabled on their $eddit account.

 This script will not work on accounts that utilize 2FA.